ArthurSonzogni/chromiumos-platform2/power_manager/docs/hibernation.md

 hibernation as well.
 From the application perspective, to first order there is no detectable difference between the two.
-Like suspend/resume, powerd emits a `SuspendImminent` signal when the system is going to transition to hibernate, and a SuspendDone signal when the resume transition is complete.
+Like suspend/resume, powerd emits a `SuspendImminent` signal when the system is going to transition to hibernate, and a `SuspendDone` signal when the resume transition is complete.
+Users of the `SuspendDone` signal can look at the deepest_state member to determine whether or not a hibernation occurred.

 The actual mechanics of hibernate are handled by a separate service, [hiberman].
 See the hiberman documentation for the gritty details of how the system goes